-Each day, thousands of subway riders at 14th Street/8th Avenue walk hurriedly by the tiny bronze figures that adorn the station, to continue their day.
-But with their quickening footsteps, they miss out on one of the true gems of public art in the entire city, Life Underground.
-But the playful statues belie the artist’s past as a controversial violent performance artist.
+Each day, thousands of subway riders at the 14th Street/8th Avenue station walk hurriedly by the tiny bronze figures that adorn the platforms.
+As they continue on with quickening footsteps, many miss out on one of the true gems of public art in New York City, Life Underground.
+But the playful statues belie the artist’s past as a controversial and violent performance artist.

-Designed by artist Tom Otterness, the miniature cartoon-like statues depict the details of life and history in hectic New York City.
-In the most notable, a sewer alligator chomps on the behind of a money-sign faced miniature while another well-dressed man, based loosely on Boss Tweed looks on.
+Designed by artist Tom Otterness, the miniature cartoon-like statues depict the real and imagined details of life and history in hectic New York City.
+In the most notable, a sewer alligator chomps on the behind of a money bag-headed miniature while another well-dressed man, perhaps based loosely on 19th century political machine leader Boss Tweed, looks on.

-Cute and playful with political undertones, each of the more than 100 bronze statues represents the tiny details, history, and myths of New York City, a place so chaotic many of its residents miss out on the little things.
-Constructed as part of a multi-million dollar subway renovation project in 2001, the clever bronze works have been widely overshadowed by Tom Otterness’ past work, a film entitled “Shot Dog Film,” where Otterness shot and killed a dog.
+Cute and playful with political undertones, each of the more than 100 bronze statues represent the tiny details, history, and myths of New York City, a place so chaotic that many of its residents miss out on the little things such as these.
+Constructed as part of a multi-million dollar subway renovation project in 2001, the clever bronze works have been widely overshadowed by Tom Otterness’ past work, a film entitled “Shot Dog Film,” in which Otterness shoots and kills a dog.

-Done in 1977, when Otterness was only 25 he has publicaly apologized for the violent, looped film, saying “Thirty years ago when I was 25 years old, I made a film in which I shot a dog.
+Filmed in 1977, Otterness has publicaly apologized for the violent, looped film, saying “Thirty years ago when I was 25 years old, I made a film in which I shot a dog.
 It was an indefensible act that I am deeply sorry for.
 Many of us have experienced profound emotional turmoil and despair.
 Few have made the mistake I made.
 I hope people can find it in their hearts to forgive me.”
 Despite the years and the apology some have called for Otterness’ funding to be pulled.

 Know Before You Go